paulgreg/semi-persistent-chat/README.md

 ## Configuration

-Copy `src/config.json.dist` into `src/config.json` and update values according your needs.
+Update values in `src/config.json` according your needs.

 ## To dev